A. M. Naik: Philanthropy

 In August 2016, Naik announced that he would give 75% of his income to charitable causes over his lifetime, setting up the Naik Charitable Trust for education and the Nirali Memorial Medical Trust for healthcare.

 Nirali Memorial Medical Trust had entered into an agreement to set up a Cancer Hospital at Navsari which will be operated by Tata Trusts.
-In January 2019, the Prime Minister of India laid the foundation stone for the Cancer hospital in Navsari, Gujarat.
+In January 2019, the governor of Gujarat laid the foundation stone for the Cancer hospital in Navsari, Gujarat.
 The healthcare campus at Navsari will also house a speciality hospital for which the NMMT has tied up with the Apollo Hospitals Group.
 NMMT also runs Nirali Memorial Radiation Centre in nearby Surat, a multi-disciplinary hospital at Powai in Mumbai and provides modern medical facilities at a hospital at Kharel, Gujarat.